jhmatthews/alpro/docs/source/published.rst

 "How do magnetic field models affect astrophysical limits on light axion-like particles?
 An X-ray case study with NGC 1275", ApJ submitted.

-The notebooks below allow one to reproduce certain figures from the papers using ALPro.
+The notebooks below allow one to reproduce certain figures from the papers using ALPro (I will add to this!)

 .. nbgallery::
    examples/Matthews2022